bcgov/platform-services-status/index.md

 bgcolour: "#ff9999"
 description: |
     The OCP4 platform is currently experiencing issues.
-Existing / running applications appear to be unaffected however, new pods trying to start are unable to communicate with the k8s API to start.
+Existing / running applications appear to be unaffected however, new pods are unable to communicate with the k8s API to start.
 This issue also appears to be impacting PV/PVC provisioning.
 We have a Sev1 ticket open with the vender are are working to resolve the issue ASAP.
 status:
     ocp: "Intermittent"
     sso: "Operational"